AI Scavenger Hunt: Part 2

 driver

 Driver: Set up a persistent instruction and then try to distract the AI with engaging conversation.
-Count the exchanges until it breaks the rule.

 observer